The Tracey Fragments (film): Release

 The Tracey Fragments was selected to open the Panorama section of the 57th Berlin International Film Festival and had its world premiere on February 8, 2007.
 It was distributed in Canada by Odeon Films, with world sales were handled by Bavaria Films International.
 It had its North American premiere at the 2007 Toronto International Film Festival on September 12.
 Canadian theatrical release followed on 2 November 2007.
 The film was also screened as part of a special series at the Museum of Modern Art on 14 and 18 March 2008.
 It was acquired for the United States by THINKFilm, and was released May 9, 2008, after its premiere at the AFI Film Festival in Los Angeles in November 2007.

 The film was a low-budget production, and grossed $33,183 domestically in 4 theaters.

 Critical reception

-Review aggregator website Rotten Tomatoes reports that 42% of 38 critic reviews are positive for the film, with an average rating of 5.1/10.
-The website's critical consensus reads: "Splitscreen intensive and at times ambiguous, this Elliot Page vehicle cum psychodrama takes audacious risks that may confuse."
+On review aggregator website Rotten Tomatoes, 42% of 38 critic reviews are positive.
+The website's critics consensus reads: "Splitscreen intensive and at times ambiguous, this Elliot Page vehicle cum psychodrama takes audacious risks that may confuse."
 Metacritic calculated a weighted average score of 54 out of 100, based on 10 reviews, citing "mixed or average reviews".